Happy Are The Software Engineers.. (article)

 The rule sample changes weekly, so in a mere 24 weeks of diligent visits, you can have yourself the complete set of Tick-the-Code rules.
 However, there is an easier way and you'll be rewarded with laminated rule cards to top it all up.
 Get trained!
 Contact Qualiteers if you want to know more.

-ONE (WARM-UP)
+DEFAULT (WARM-UP)

 Future Work